 Height: 4 feet

 A beautiful woody peony for the garden collector, with bold flowers in a rich reddish-purple with prominent streaks of white in spring, great as an accent in the garden; unlike perennial peonies, remember not to prune this variety

 Shimanishiki Tree Peony features bold lightly-scented ruby-red flowers with white streaks at the ends of the branches from mid to late spring.
 The flowers are excellent for cutting.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The narrow compound leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Shimanishiki Tree Peony is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.